jdolce/cookbook/content/recipes/easy-bread/index.md

 date: 2020-03-28T12:47:55-04:00
 draft: false
 title:  "Easiest Loaf Of Bread You'll Ever Bake" # The title of your awesome recipe
+description: This recipe is my Covid 19 Quarantine bread.
+The original recipe called for a 450˚F oven, but that seemed to hot for my oven.
+The following instructions will vary slighty to reflect how I was successful.
 image: bread.jpg # Name of image in recipe bundle
 imagecredit: https://www.kingarthurflour.com/recipes/the-easiest-loaf-of-bread-youll-ever-bake-recipe # URL to image source page, website, or creator
 YouTubeID:  # The F2SYDXV1W1w part of https://www.youtube.com/watch?v=F2SYDXV1W1w